-Objectives of our compensation program
+What are the objectives of our compensation program?

 The objectives of our compensation program are to attract, motivate, and retain talented retail industry executives in order to maintain and enhance the Company's performance and its return to shareholders.

 What is our compensation program designed to reward?